Sanjay Seth (Uttar Pradesh politician): Career

-Seth is one of the co-founders of Shalimar Corp Limited.
+Sanjay Seth did his bachelor's degree in commerce (B. Com) from University of Lucknow and later co-founded Shalimar Corp Ltd with Mr.Masood Ahmad, making his first venture as an entrepreneur.
+Under his leadership, the company has developed numerous landmark buildings.
 Due to his experience and success in the real estate industry, he was elected as the president of the Confederation of Real Estate Developers' Association of India (CREDAI), Uttar Pradesh Region.